 What is SAP HANA?

-Find out everything you need to know about SAP HANA
+Find out everything you need to know about SAP's in-memory database platform

 As the name suggests, it's the flagship product of German software giant SAP.
 It is an in-memory database platform that analyses data at high speeds by processing information stored in RAM memory, instead of getting it from the hard disk or SSD.
 This enables other programs to work with vast quantities of data much more rapidly than they would otherwise be able to.

 How does SAP HANA work?